Encourage your kids to choose ONE WORD of motivation, inspiration and focus for the new year.

 My 5 year old son (having really struggled with complaining lately) chose the word THANKFULNESS (and I knew God was speaking to his heart right then and there).

-Next we’re choosing a Bible verse that goes along with their word to read and memorize as we purpose to keep the word in focus this year.
+Next we chose a Bible verse to go along with their word to read and memorize as we purpose to keep the word in focus this year.
 Though choosing their words came easy (to my surprise), I know that following through and remaining focused on their words this year will be the real challenge.
 But I love that we now we have something to point to when dealing with issues of kindness and gratitude.

 Choosing a word may take more time and thought, especially for some kids who may be resistant to the idea.
 If you haven’t done this in the past, consider choosing a word for yourself first.
 Then invite your children to participate in the process.
 Encourage your kids to think about what they want this year to be about.